Our Curriculum Intent

 Children in Year 1 cover two topics of History.

-Their first is in the Autumn term when they look at the Great Fire of London.
+Their second is in the Summer term when they look at the Great Fire of London.

 Their second is in the Spring term when they explore how toys have changed over the past 100 years.